 Saturated fats commonly are found in biscuits, cakes, cheeses, and dairy products made from whole or reduced-fat milk.
 On average, the American Heart Association (AHA) recommends an individual ingest 5% to 6% of his or her daily calories from saturated fat.
 If a person consumes too much saturated fat, the risk of high blood cholesterol increases, AHA notes.
 Thus, an individual should try to keep his or her saturated fat levels in check.
 When saturated fats are included in the diet, they should come from grass-fed sources.

-Bovine colostrum has been shown to help balance and maintain immune function, as well as safeguard and heal the gastrointestinal (GI) and stomach lining.
-With daily bovine colostrum supplementation, an individual may be able to improve immune response, combat leaky gut syndrome (LGS), and avoid systemic inflammation that contributes to autoimmune and chronic health conditions.
+Bovine colostrum has been shown to help balance and maintain immune function, as well as safeguard and maintain a healthy gastrointestinal (GI) and stomach lining.